Aloshi/EmulationStation/THEMES.md

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
+	- You should only set this if you want your text to behave like a "textbox" - that is, your text is multi-line and should wrap.
 * `text` - type: STRING.
 * `color` - type: COLOR.
 * `fontPath` - type: PATH.